cisnlp/GlotWeb/README.md

 # Step 2: Filter and generate seeds

 ## Overview
-This script filters web search dump/results based on domain restrictions, scrapes web pages, and performs language identification using GlotLID, a FastText model.
+This script filters web search dump/results based on domain restrictions, scrapes web pages, and performs language identification a FastText model for which we chose GlotLID.
 The processed data is stored in JSON format categorized by predicted languages.

 ## Prerequisites
 ### Dependencies